n-fisher/cookiecutter-rimworld-mod-development/README.md

    - `Mod Description` (not required, can change later in About.xml)
    - `Create blank XML files` (yes/no)
 6. `Create and Open Folder`
-7. In the Solution Explorer pane, double click your `ModName.sln` file
+7. In the Solution Explorer pane double click your `ModName.sln` file
+8. In the Solution Explorer pane right click `RimWorldWin64` and then click `Set as StartUp Project`

 # Basic Features